Chrysoberyl Cat's Eye Gemstone Information

 Please refer to our Gemstone Glossary for details of gemology-related terms.

-Chrysoberyl cat's eye has several mineral associations, including muscovite, biotite, microcline and albite.
+Chrysoberyl cat's eye is one variety of the chrysoberyl gemstone family.
+Golden chrysoberyl is more common than cat's eye, while chromium-rich alexandrite is considered the rarest and most valuable member of the chrysoberyl group.
+In addition, chrysoberyl has several mineral associations, including muscovite, biotite, microcline and albite.
 There are a few closely related gems, and various gems that can cause confusion, such as other cat's eye gemstones, including cat's eye tourmaline and cat's eye apatite.

-Chrysoberyl Cat's Eye Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top
+Chrysoberyl Cat's Eye Gemstone Mythology, Metaphysical and Healing Powers Back to Top

 In the world of gems and crystal healing lore, chrysoberyl cat's eye can be a stone of discipline and self-control, thought to increase concentration and learning ability, whilst enhancing the desire for excellence.
 Chrysoberyl cat's eye can also help increase self-confidence and bring peace of mind, as well as enhance creativity, imagination and intuition.
 Chrysoberyl cat's eye can bridge the gap between the physical and spiritual world.
 It carries a strong and warm healing energy and is associated with the crown chakra.